-The first white person to settle in the Vernon Center area was Israel Wing who located in the spring of 1855.
-Two seasons later, a townsite company formed at Mount Vernon, Ohio, called the “Blue Earth Company.’
+The history of Vernon Center, Minnesota goes back to the spring of 1855 when Israel Wing first settled in the Vernon Center area.
+Two seasons later, a townsite company formed at Mount Vernon, Ohio, called the “Blue Earth Company.”
 Its two most active members, Colonel Benjamin Smith and Benjamin McCracken spearheaded the surveying and early settlement of the village.
 Smith came with machinery for a sawmill which functioned until the Dakota Conflict of 1862 ended it.
 In 1867, G.W.
 Doty built a new grist mill on the site of the old Smith-Haynes sawmill.
 In 1858, Colonel Smith put up, from the first lumber sawed, a fair-sized hotel.
 A stockade was made from 8-inch lumber sawed locally; this served as a refuge during the Indian scare.

 When the “Omaha” railway came through in 1879, it passed a half-mile east of town.
 So, a new townsite was laid out, to be called Vernon Center.
 For several years a lively rivalry between the two Vernons existed.
 Gradually, all businesses, churches and the school were moved up the hill.
 A post office opened in 1859 and the first medical doctor, Oliver H. McMichael, came in 1871, making his rounds first on foot and later horseback.
 The first school was built in 1859 but burned in 1883.
 A new, two-room schoolhouse was soon built.
 In 1902, a brick building of four rooms, at a cost of about $18,000 was erected.